sorcero/ingestum/toolbox/README.md

 # ingestum-toolbox

-[Toolbox](https://github.com/containers/toolbox) makes it easy to use a containerized environment for everyday software development.
+If you're running Fedora, [Toolbox](https://github.com/containers/toolbox) makes it easy to use a containerized environment for everyday software development.
 Therefore, we provide a toolbox-enabled container to get started with Ingestum a lot easier and faster.

 ## Setup